Symptoms of Siderosis in the Lungs

 While siderosis alone does not lead to noticeable symptoms, it can increase the risk of other lung conditions like emphysema and chronic obstructive pulmonary disease (COPD) that make it difficult to engage in physical activity or even perform daily actions like walking.
 These diseases may cause shortness of breath, persistent coughing and a reduction in overall quality of life.
 Traditional treatments for chronic lung disease include supplemental oxygen, medications and breathing exercises, but not everyone is able to find satisfactory symptom relief from these approaches.

-The Lung Institute offers a new source of hope to patients with chronic lung diseases related to siderosis.
-The first center in the nation to focus exclusively on lung conditions, the Lung Institute is a leader in regenerative medicine, a minimally invasive breakthrough treatment that leverages the patient’s own cells to stimulate the body’s natural healing processes.
+The Lung Health Institute offers a new source of hope to patients with chronic lung diseases related to siderosis.
+The first center in the nation to focus exclusively on lung conditions, the Lung Health Institute is a leader in regenerative medicine, a minimally invasive breakthrough treatment that leverages the patient’s own cells to stimulate the body’s natural healing processes.
 While there is not yet a cure for emphysema, COPD and related lung diseases, cellular therapy has the potential to reduce lung inflammation and lessen the severity of symptoms in certain patients.